 Can I use ceiling speakers for the rear surround?

 This is not a good approach to using the ceiling speakers for the rear surround.
-You can use them in the wall above your head, but not in the ceiling.
+You can use them on the wall above your head, but not on the ceiling.

 You need the sound to come from behind and not from the ceiling.
 The rear channel is created for this purpose to feel the sound from the back.

 Are in-ceiling speakers good for movies?